giventech/audtion-api/README.md

 }
 ```

+### Resiliency

+As the API has external endpoint dependencies.
+Circuit Breaker and Retry mechanisms
+will provide service the ability to recover from outage of downstream services.
+Resilience4j will be used.

-### Cloud DevOps and Agility
+### DevOps and Team Agility / Release cycles

-The audition-api service will benefit from a CI/CD pipeline.
-This Feedback with a team of developer working on features
-feedback can come at the earliest to the Agile team
-This will contribute to augmentation of the velocity as well as the quality of the delivery (through maintaining tests
+CI/CD pipeline on Cloud provider will support incremental delivery of audition-api.
+Feedback to the Agile team can arrive early, enhancing both delivery velocity and quality by keeping tests active and
-active and enabling libraries and components scans)
+enabling scans of libraries and components.

 ```yaml
 steps: